fbpx

 Water Safety Tips For Your Dog

-Following these expert safety tips can give you peace of mind when your furry friend’s having a splashing good time in a pool, lake, or any body of water.
+Following these expert safety tips can give you peace of mind when your furry friend is splashing around in a pool, lake, or other body of water.

-• Always keep your eyes on your puppo when she’s near or in any body of water.
+2. Always keep your eyes on your pup when she’s near or in any body of water.

 Protecting Your Pup For Summer Fun